nkeroy/NUS-Degree-in-Computational-Biology/README.md

 # NUS-Degree-in-Computational-Biology
-Details on what to expect when studying Computational Biology in NUS

 I have recently "unofficially" graduated from the National University of Singapore as a result of overloading modules in my earlier terms of study.
 Having a bit of free